SDGforskning/sdg-strings/SDG10_query_action_WoS.md

   )
 NEAR
-  ("income growth" OR "income growth rate$" OR "growth in income$" OR "per capita consumption$" OR "per capita income$" OR "welfare aggregate$" OR "shared prosperit*" OR "welfare distribution$" OR "inclusive growth$" )
+  ("income growth" OR "income growth rate$" OR "growth in income$" OR "per capita consumption$" OR "per capita income$" OR "welfare aggregate$" OR "shared prosperit*" OR "welfare distribution$" OR "inclusive growth" OR "earnings increas*" OR "income increas*" OR "wage growth" OR "wage increas*" OR "salar* rise" )
  )
 AND
-  ("bottom 40%" OR "bottom 40 percent" OR "bottom 40 per cent" OR "the poor" OR "poverty" OR "the poorest" OR "rural poor" OR "urban poor" OR "working poor" OR "destitute$" OR "low income" OR "low-income" OR "disadvantaged" OR "unemployed"
+  ("bottom 40%" OR "bottom 40 percent" OR "bottom 40 per cent" OR "the poor" OR "poverty" OR "the poorest" OR "rural poor" OR "urban poor" OR "working poor" OR "destitute$" OR "low income" OR "low-income" OR "disadvantaged"
   )
  )
 ```